matteoferla/validation_of_venus_ddG/README.md

 As a result a scaling factor used was the median of the ratio of the experimental values over the calculated values.
 The scaling factor obtained was 4.2&times;.
 This is a very similar value to the conversion factor from kJ to kcal, but I have checked in Rosetta Commons where it was confirmed it is coincidental.
+The ratio was used as opposed to the value where the median/mean absolute error is minimum, because that would be biasing the dataset.

 The different scorefunctions beyond ref2015 were used with the appropriate corrections flag.
 Example: